 HIPAA NOTICE OF PRIVACY PRACTICES

-LifeStance Health, LLC (“LifeStance”) provides management services to a number of entities engaged in the provision of behavioral healthcare services (“Behavioral Healthcare Entities”).
+LifeStance Health, Inc. (“LifeStance”) provides management services to a number of entities engaged in the provision of behavioral healthcare services (“Behavioral Healthcare Entities”).
 All Behavioral Healthcare Entities are included in lifestance.com, a website maintained by LifeStance, and the behavioral healthcare clinic locations operated by Behavioral Healthcare Entities are provided at the following url: https://lifestance.com/, as updated from time to time.
-LifeStance, its subsidiaries and the Behavioral Healthcare Entities are “affiliated entities” for purposes of HIPAA compliance and administration.
+LifeStance, its subsidiaries and the Behavioral Healthcare Entities are “affiliated covered entities” for purposes of HIPAA compliance and administration.
 As used in this Notice, the words “we,” “our” and “us” collectively refer to LifeStance, its subsidiaries and the Behavioral Healthcare Entities.
-This Notice applies to LifeStance, its subsidiaries and all Behavioral Healthcare Entities that provide health care to you.
+This Notice applies to LifeStance, its subsidiaries and all Behavioral Healthcare Entities, when acting as a covered entity and provides health care to you.

-1. USES AND DISCLOSURES OF PROTECTED HEALTH INFORMATION.
-Uses and Disclosures of Protected Health Information for Treatment, Payment, or Operations – We may use or disclose your protected health information for treatment, payment and health care operations as described in this Section 1 without authorization from you.
+We may use or disclose your protected health information for treatment, payment and health care operations as described in this Section 1 without authorization from you.
 Your protected health information may be used and disclosed by your provider, our office staff and others outside of our office that are involved in your care and treatment for the purpose of providing health care services to you.
-Your protected health information may also be used and disclosed to pay your health care bills and to support the operation of the provider’s practice.
+Your protected health information may also be used and disclosed to pay your health care bills and to support the operation of LifeStance.

-Following are the types and examples of uses and disclosures of your protected health care information that the provider’s office is permitted to make without your specific authorization.
-These descriptions and examples are not meant to be exhaustive, but to describe the types of uses and disclosures that may be made by our office.
+Following are the types and examples of uses and disclosures of your protected health care information that LifeStance is permitted to make without your specific authorization.
+These descriptions and examples are not meant to be exhaustive, but to describe the types of uses and disclosures that may be made by LifeStance.
 In general, information regarding behavioral healthcare services we provide may be used and disclosed as provided below, but patients in some states may find that other types of protected health information are subject to additional rules under state law, as described in the table at the end of this Notice (“Addendum A”).

 Treatment: We will use and disclose your protected health information to provide, coordinate, or manage your health care and any related services.
 This includes the coordination or management of your health care with a third party, consultations with another provider, or your referral to another provider for your diagnosis and treatment.
 For example, a provider treating you may need to know if you have other health problems that might complicate your treatment and therefore may request your medical record from another health care provider that has provided treatment to you.